vinaykumar0339/swift-ui-navigation/README.md

 ## Features

-- 📱 **Stack Navigation**: Push and pop screens with ease.
+- 📱 **Stack Navigation**: Push and pop screens with ease using a stack-based history.
-- 🗂️ **Tab Navigation**: customizable tab bars and switching.
+- 🗂️ **Tab Navigation**: Customizable tab bars with support for custom views and styles.
 - 🎨 **Screen Options**: Dynamic configuration for headers, titles, and back buttons.
-- 📄 **Sheets & Modals**: Simplified API for presenting sheets and full-screen covers.
+- 📄 **Sheets & Modals**: Simplified API for presenting sheets and full-screen covers with data context.
-- 🧩 **Type-Safe Routes**: Define your navigation structure using Swift enums or structs.
+- 🧩 **Type-Safe Routes**: Define your navigation structure using Swift enums
-- 🔗 **Decoupled Logic**: Access navigation controllers via property wrappers anywhere in the hierarchy.
+- 🔗 **Decoupled Logic**: Access navigation controllers via property wrappers (`@AppStackNavigator`, `@AppTabNavigator`) anywhere in the view hierarchy.

 ## Installation